deitch/booster/README.md

 * name: what the name of this model should be in your database.
 Optional.
 Defaults to the name of the file, which is the name of the `resource` you created in `booster.resource('name')`.
 * fields: what fields this model should have, and what validations exist around those fields
 * unique: what unique fields need to exist for this model
+* uniqueerror: whether or not to return an error for a unique conflict
 * id: what the ID field is.
 We need this so that we can use "unique" comparisons and other services.
 Optional.
 Defaults to "id".
 * presave: a function to be executed immediately prior to saving a model via update or create.
 Optional.
 * extend: an object, with functions that will extend the model.
 Optional.
 See below.